 Jordan Legaspi ’19 received an ETA to Taiwan.
 Legaspi is a McNair scholar and a psychology major from California.

-Ellie Martin ’16 received an ETA grant to Colombia.
+Ellie Martin ’16 received an ETA to Colombia.
 She is an anthropology and Hispanic literatures and cultures double major.

 Read more →